lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 The point of the right-most plot is more that the overall scatter is low (less than 0.3 arcsec), and that selecting the "bright / best-seeing" epoch image for co-registration with images from other facilities is a wise choice.

-which indicates that a co-registration of the "bright / best-seeing" epoch image with images from other facilities is

 .. figure:: /_static/portal_tut02_step03e.png
     :name: portal_tut02_step03e

-    Identify the best epoch for this scientific use-case.
+    Identifying the best epoch for this scientific use-case.

 .. _DP0-2-Portal-Intermediate_Step-4: